spring-io/dataflow.spring.io/content/documentation/pages/1-installation/1-local/2-docker-customize.md

 ### Debug Skipper Server

-Similarly you can use the [docker-compose-debug-skipper.yml](https://raw.githubusercontent.com/spring-cloud/spring-cloud-dataflow/%github-tag%/spring-cloud-dataflow-server/docker-compose-debug-skipper.yml) to enable remote debugging of the Skipper Server:
+Similarly, you can use the [docker-compose-debug-skipper.yml](https://raw.githubusercontent.com/spring-cloud/spring-cloud-dataflow/%github-tag%/spring-cloud-dataflow-server/docker-compose-debug-skipper.yml) file to enable remote debugging of the Skipper Server:

 <!--TABS-->